Site Overlay

 Clinic/Center Healthcare Taxonomy Code 261QU0200X

-As of today, the following are the total number of Urgent Care Clinic/Centers nationally, in your state, and near your location.
+As of today, the following are the total number of Urgent Care Clinics/Centers nationally, in your State, and near your location.

 Medicare

-The following are the total number of Urgent Care Clinic/Centers who accept Medicare in your state, the number who have opted out of Medicare, and the total number excluded from participation in Medicare nationwide.
+The following are the total number of Urgent Care Clinics/Centers that accept Medicare in your State, the number that have opted out of Medicare, and the total number excluded from participation in Medicare nationwide.

 What do Urgent Care Clinics/Centers do?